closb/datascience-test-examples/README.md

 # Software Engineering Data Science Questions

-This repo contains a collection of questions that you will find on a Software Engineering interview.
+This repo contains a collection of questions that you might find on a Software Engineering interview.
 These are publicly available questions you will find on the internet through various sources.

 I have taken the liberty to detail as many of the steps possible, even citing verbatim from the source.
 I have added my own commentary and thoughts on some of the questions.